 Denon AVR-X2200W Review

-Denon is a Japanese electronics company that has been producing high end audio equipment since 1953.
+Denon is a Japanese electronics company that has been producing high-end audio equipment since 1953.
 While some feel that the brand has lost track of its original vision, there are still many die-hard fans of their products.
 Does their AVR-X2200W live up to the hype?
-Let’s take a look…
+Let’s take a look.

-We were really impressed with Dolby Atmos.
+We were impressed with Dolby Atmos.
 This is a new form of audio formatting that allows for sound from ceiling speakers.
 Atmos is excellent at really making you feel like you are right in the center of the action.
 Some of the earliest Atmos-compatible releases were a little disappointing.
 But with the new release “Jupiter Ascending” we finally got a chance to see the potential of this format!
 Atmos makes the speakers feel invisible.
-Sound seems as if it’s coming from a specific point in the room, and I often caught myself turning my head until I got used to it.
+The sound seems as if it’s coming from a specific point in the room, and I often caught myself turning my head until I got used to it.
 If you’re willing to spend the money on the additional speakers and a compatible receiver, this feature is a must have for any movie buff.

 Setup & Calibration

 At around $500, this is not the cheapest receiver on the market.
 But we feel that you’d be hard pressed to find anything this good for the price point.
-We’d recommend this unit for anyone who takes their audio seriously, and wants to buy a high quality unit that is modern enough to last for many years.
+We’d recommend this unit for anyone who takes their audio seriously and wants to buy a high-quality unit that is modern enough to last for many years.